TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 37/Ezekiel 37.5.md

 ---

-Thus saith the Lord Jehovah unto these bones: Behold, I will cause breath to enter into you, and ye shall live.
+Thus says the Lord Yahweh to these bones: Behold, I will cause breath to enter into you, and you shall live.